sharkdp/numbat/book/src/web/usage.md

 ## Key bindings

-In interactive command-line mode, you can use the following key bindings.
-Most importantly, `Tab` for auto-completion, arrow keys and `Ctrl-R` for browsing the command history, and `Ctrl-D` for exiting the interactive session.
+In the web terminal, you can use the following key bindings.
+Most importantly, `Tab` for auto-completion, and arrow keys or `Ctrl-R` for browsing the command history.

 | Key sequence | Action |
 |--------------|--------|